Walnut (Hu Tao Ren)

 Botanical Name: Juglans regia L., J. nigra

-The walnut tree’s history and use as a medicine, food and protector of the spirit dates back through Antiquity with almost all cultures.
-People have used its wood to build with, and its nuts, shell hull (husk), leaves, bark and even the spirit of the tree itself to ward off evil, illness, and hunger.
+The walnut tree’s history and use as a medicine, food, and protector of the spirit dates back through Antiquity with almost all cultures.
+People have used its wood for building fine furniture, and its nuts, shell hull (husk), leaves, bark, and even the spirit of the tree itself to ward off evil, illness, and hunger.

-Below is an overview of walnut, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of walnut.
+Below is an overview of jojoba, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of jojoba.

-How to use Walnut and take FULL advantage of it's healing powers!
+How to take FULL advantage of Walnut's healing powers...

 Also Known As: California Walnut, Gland de Jupiter, Persian Walnut

-Key Actions: Antioxidant, Anti-inflammatory, Strong Laxative, Astringent, Sedative, Emetic, Blood Tonic, Alterative, Antiviral, Anthelmintic, Antifungal, and Antiseptic
+Key Actions: Antioxidant, Anti-inflammatory, Strong Laxative, Astringent, Diaphoretic, Sedative, Emetic, Blood Tonic, Alterative, Antiviral, Anthelmintic, Antifungal, Antiseptic

-Medicinal Uses: Improve MetS (metabolic syndrome that includes such symptoms as high blood pressure, inadequate HDL cholesterol, and obesity); type 2 diabetes, anti-cancer (is known to kill parasite associated with disease) eczema, herpes, sore throats, healing indolent ulcers, boils, hives, and sores.
-Husks boiled to treat head and body lice.
-Hypothyroidism, gallbladder stones, digestive issues, diarrhea, constipation, scabies, athlete’s foot, ringworm, acne, A tea from the leaves is also antifungal.
+Medicinal Uses: Improve MetS (aka metabolic syndrome that includes such symptoms as high blood pressure, inadequate HDL cholesterol, and obesity); type 2 diabetes, anti-cancer (walnuts are known to kill a parasite associated with disease).
+The leaves are used to treat eczema, herpes, and sore throats, and heal indolent ulcers, boils, hives, and sores.
+The husks are boiled to treat head and body lice.
+They also treat hypothyroidism, gallbladder stones, digestive issues, diarrhea, constipation, scabies, athlete’s foot, ringworm, acne, and fungal infections.

 Pin Yin: Hu Tao Ren (J. regia)